-Lisbon in winter
+Lisbon in Winter

 Sure, it is colder in Lisbon in winter, but there is still much to do in the Portuguese capital!
 With plenty of sunny days, Christmas markets, and gorgeous museums, you won’t be bored for one minute!
 The weather is mild, and the city has plenty of sunny days.
 Let’s look at what you can do in winter in Lisbon.